The 3 Kinds of Dahongpao Clay

 2. Huang Long Shan Da Hongni "Dahongpao"

-Another clay referred to as dahongpao, and so rare that it can probably only be seen today in museums including the Yixing Zisha Museum, is Huang Long Shan Da Hongni 黄龙山大红泥.
+Another clay referred to as dahongpao, and so rare that it can probably only be seen today in museums, including The Yixing Zisha Museum, is Huang Long Shan Da Hongni 黄龙山大红泥.
 This clay is different in appearance and character from zhuni, appearing as a dark red ore that after firing is a dark red clay.
 Huang Long Shan Da Hongni is much more porous that zhuni, and is closer in character to zini and hongni.

 3. Mass-Market Dahongpao

 Since the deep rich red dahongpao known as Huang Long Shan Da Hongni 黄龙山大红泥 is so rare, why are there so many deep red teapots that are said to be made of dahongpao on the market?
 In many cases, dishonest potters will use regular zisha or a mixture of different clays and or zisha clays, and add iron oxide powder or other coloring to give the clay a very deep red color.
 These teapots are not original ore (pure zisha) Yixing teapots.
-We don’t recommend purchasing these teapots, as the mixture of clays and chemicals are unknown and unregulated.
+We don’t recommend purchasing these teapots, as the mixture of clays and chemicals are unknown.

 Dahongpao (Huang Long Shan Da Hongni 黄龙山大红泥) is extremely rare.
 Zhuni dahongpao is still available and is mined a little bit each year, however, it is still rare as it is hand-picked from the larger amount of zhuni ore (itself a small percentage of the overall amount of zisha mined each year).

 Unfortunately, most teapots being sold as “dahongpao” in the market are mixed clays, probably using iron oxide and other clays and/or chemicals.
 One way to tell if the clay is zhuni dahongpao as opposed to fake dahongpao, is the tone of the clay.
 Zhuni dahongpao appears much like zhuni, with a similar texture and quality to the clay, but with a redder orange tone.
 Zhuni dahongpao still has the zhuni orange tone.
 Fake dahongpao often tries to replicate the deep dark red of Huang Long Shan Da Hongni 黄龙山大红泥, although it often comes across a brighter red than actual Da Hongni clay.
-This is a red flag that the clay has had chemical colorant added to it.
+This is a red flag that the clay has had chemical pigments added to it.